Larry King Show

-The Larry King Show was an American overnight radio talk show hosted by Larry King, broadcast nationally over the Mutual Broadcasting System from January 30, 1978 to May 27, 1994.
-A typical program consisted of King interviewing a guest, then taking phone calls from listeners for the guest, and then taking phone calls on any topic.
+The Larry King Show is an American overnight radio talk show hosted by Larry King, broadcast nationally over the Mutual Broadcasting System from January 30, 1978 to May 27, 1994.
+A typical program consists of King interviewing a guest, then taking phone calls from listeners for the guest, and then taking phone calls on any topic.
 The program won a Peabody Award in 1982.